Practivio/amazon/content/products/single-wall-ovens24-inch-built-in-electric-single-wall-oven-25-cuft-capacity-3000w-240v-with-air-fryer-8-baking-modes-touch-control-timer-safety-lock-B0FGJFBVMW/index.md

 All comparisons are limited to this tier.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Balanced Choice achieves a Practivio Score™ of 624.00.
+The Hidden Gem for Top Tier achieves a Practivio Score™ of 616.00.
-This pick trails the Hidden Gem by 285.00 points.
+This pick trails the Hidden Gem by 271.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B0DGJZT9QN?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00N45FU58?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Baseline eligibility criteria govern which items are considered.